By using this site, you agree to the Privacy Policy and Terms of Use.

 Tips for Success

-• Season After Searing: Salt draws moisture out, so seasoning after searing maintains the texture and crunch.
+• Season after searing: Salt draws moisture; seasoning post-sear preserves texture and crunch.

 Serving Suggestions